-Throughout my career as a consultant, I have had the opportunity to learn from many well-respected business leaders in the technology industry.
-It amazes me daily how quickly marketing executives will spend millions on search engine advertising (Google Ads) while investing in SEO as an afterthought.
+Throughout my career as a consultant, I have had the opportunity to learn from many well-respected Search Engine Optimistion leaders in the online advertising field.
+It amazes me daily how quickly marketing executives will spend millions on search engine advertising (Google Ads) while treating SEO as an afterthought.

 Does a Business Website Need SEO?